junxit/us-congress-bills-111/metadata.md

 - 2009-10-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11177)
 - 2009-10-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11177)
 - 2009-10-14 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2009-12-16 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-151.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-151.
+- 2010-03-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 301.